csc-fw/otmb_fw_code/README.md

   - in pattern finder, add stagger correction
   - in pattern finder, find valid pattern in whole chamber simultaneously with 40MHz
-  - to sychronize 5 DCFEBs phase, the old code for ME1b is adopted:  dps3 and corresponding register setting for ME234 Now the ME21ME31ME41fw_2019 branch still used type C for normal CSC and type D for reversed CSC,  and ucf file is not changed yet.
+  - to sychronize 5 DCFEBs phase, the old code for ME1b is adopted:  dps3 and corresponding register setting for ME234

+Now the ME21ME31ME41fw_2019 branch still used type C for normal CSC and type D for reversed CSC,  and ucf file is not changed yet.

+the ME21ME31ME41 version is expceted to be commissioned for ME21 at begining of Run3 and ME3141 since Run3